10 Things You Didn’t Know About Parisian Culture

 No, you don’t have to wear a beret in Paris!
 But you do have to be elegant if you want to fit in the capital of fashion.
-If you don’t want to be treated like a tourist, don’t commit any fashion Faux Pas.
+If you don’t want to be treated like a tourist, don’t commit any fashion, Faux Pas.
 In Paris, we never dress less than business casual.
 It is not about dressing to the nines but about mastering the art of a clean and coordinated look.

 Most Parisians never went to the top of the Eiffel Tower

 To be honest, Parisians rarely go visit the Iron Lady.
 We never go to the top of it!
-The queue is very long and we prefer to enjoy a view of it than a view from it, since it’s the defining feature of the Paris skyline.
+The queue is very long and we prefer to enjoy a view of it than a view from it since it’s the defining feature of the Paris skyline.

 Nevertheless, you will definitely meet many Parisians at Champs de Mars enjoying the weather!

 My article about 10 things you didn’t know about Parisian culture is over.
 So now, you actually know 10 things about Paris culture!
-The truth is there is so many more things to discover.
+The truth is there are so many more things to discover.
 But the best way to learn about our culture is by hanging out with us!
 You will understand so much more about our lifestyle and customs, so I hope we will be seeing you in Paris very soon!